mbinnun/Dockers/ubuntu-mail-pop3-imap-server-postfix-dovecot-gmailsmtp/README.md

 -----------------------
 Overview
 -----------------------
-This image provides an UBUNTU container with a preinstalled POSTFIX and DOVECOT server for getting and sending e-mails.
+This image provides an UBUNTU container with a preinstalled POSTFIX and DOVECOT server for getting and sending e-mails.<br/>
-It has a built in option to use your GMail account as an SMTP relay.
+It has a built in option to use your GMail account as an SMTP relay.<br/>
-The incoming mails can be downloaded by a POP3/SMTP client.
+The incoming mails can be downloaded by a POP3/SMTP client.<br/>

 -----------------------
 Usage Example: